 On the ground floor, the hotel houses a Cappucino Grand Café where you can enjoy a tea, coffee or a brunch, but also you will find the Japanese restaurant "Tahini".
 There is two large photographs (entitled "Le Noir" and "Le Sultan") taken by the French photographer François-Marie Banier.
 In the basement, you have a private cinema room next to the bathroom.
 You have also a spa, a fitness center and a rooftop with a small swimming pool, which offers a wonderful view on the old city.

-When I was arrived on Christmas day, the temperature was around - 15/ -18 °C in the afternoon, and it was a steady temperature during all the week.
-I thought I couldn't have gone out with this kind of weather, and yet, I survived.
+When I arrived on Christmas day, the temperature was around - 15/ -18 °C in the afternoon, and it was a steady temperature all the week.
+I thought I couldn't have gone out in this kind of weather, and yet, I survived.

-I think I spent my whole time in the Old Montreal, and sincerely I don't know why... because I wanted to go to Mount-Royal or discover the other districts but I was already knowing the other ones, because I had been in Montreal during summer, three years ago.
+I think I spent my whole time in Old Montreal, and sincerely I don't know why... because I wanted to go to Mount Royal or discover the other districts but I was already knowing the other ones, because I had been in Montreal during the summer, three years ago.
 Furthermore, it was freezing cold and I'm not sure it was a good idea to visit the city.

 For design and food lovers, the Old Montreal district is for you.
 There are many art galleries, furniture stores, fashion stores, and restaurants.

-If you love baked bagel, the best ones that I found are at St-Viateur Bagel Shop (158 St-Viateur West) in the Mile End.
+If you love baked bagels, the best ones that I found are at St-Viateur Bagel Shop (158 St-Viateur West) in the Mile End.
 This is THE bagel INSTITUTION in Montreal.

 If you love skating and more, ice skating, go to Natrel Basin, a nice spot at the heart of the old port in Montreal.
 It's located near the Montreal Observation Wheel and the Terrasses Bonsecours.